 The Jamaican trumpeter Leslie Thompson recalled his experience on tour with the all-coloured American show Blackbirds in Manchester in 1935, and compared it with the tour with Louis Armstrong’s band in 1934.
 Armstrong’s band had been recruited by the African-American reedist Peter DuConge in Paris.
 It was formed mainly by coloured American musicians and one or two musicians from Latin America among whom was the pianist Don Barreto.
 In both cases Thompson played with coloured musicians but the feelings that he had were different in the two situations.

-The performers of Blackbirds travelled by train to Manchester in a carriage reserved for them.
+The performers of Blackbirds travelled by train to Manchester in a carriage reserved for them where there were a lot of manchester bands.
 Thompson was the only non-American in the group, and he highlighted how different the ways of living of Caribbean and American people were:

 I was the only non-American negro.
 To travel with them was so foreign that I felt glad, in a sense, that no whites, no English people, were seeing it all, for the behaviour of the Americans was so inconsistent with English customs.
 Only a few weeks before, on the Armstrong tour, there were fellows from Puerto Rico, the USA, and Tyree from England.
 But it wasn’t like that on the train to Manchester.
 The difference between the West Indian and the American was very marked, and aspects of their lives were very foreign.54

 What Thompson underlined was the relationship with American musicians, who were surprised to find a black man who was not American.